MikaelLundqvist/SCB-Engineers-Jonkoping/Engineer.md

 ```

 ![](https://github.com/MikaelLundqvist/SCB-Engineers-Jonkoping/blob/master/salaryStructure2000-2013.gif)
-Theoretical study of salaries in groups with different age / salary structures.
-Suppose there is two groups A and B that both have flat age distributions.
-Group B have a flat salary distribution in general, in group A the oldest
-employees earns twice as much as the youngest in general.
+Theoretical study of salaries in groups with different age/salary structures.
+Suppose there are two groups A and B that both have flat age distributions.
+Group B has a flat salary distribution in general, in group A the oldest employees earn twice as much as the youngest in general.
+Swedish SCB site

 ``` r
 A <- seq(30000, 60000, by=750)